 It's really important for you to know about WorldCat and what it can do for you.
-WorldCat is our library catalogue and contains a record of every item in the Library (over 140,000!): it is available 24 hours a day, on and off campus, at http://bishopg.worldcat.org.
-WorldCat also allows you to monitor your library account including your loans, holds and fines.
-In order to access your account you will need to set a password (separate from any of your other BGU passwords).
-A video explaining how to do this can be viewed here, or there are printed instructions below.
+WorldCat is our library catalogue and contains a record of every item in the Library (over 140,000!): it is available at http://bishopg.worldcat.org, on and off campus.
+WorldCat also allows you to monitor your library account including your loans, holds and fines (see the box above called Signing into your library account).

 WorldCat also provides access to many online resources, including e-books and journal databases.
 On campus you can access all online resources automatically; off campus you will be prompted to login with your BGU username and password (the same ones you will use for Blackboard and email).
 To find out more about our online resources and how to access them - including all of those not available through WorldCat - click here.